MoldovaOfficial Name: Republic of Moldova

 Commercial transactions: Moldova is still generally a cash-only economy.
 Credit cards are often accepted in Chisinau, but rarely in the rest of the country.
 Use your credit card with caution, and protect your personal information.

-ACCESSIBILITY: While in Moldova, individuals with disabilities may find accessibility and accommodation very different from in the United States.
+ACCESSIBILITY: Individuals with disabilities may find accessibility and accommodation very different from those in the United States.
 There are very few wheelchair ramps in Moldova, and most are narrow and steep.
 Most streets, sidewalks, and other public paths are not well maintained.

 You are encouraged to call ahead to inquire about accessibility with your hotel before traveling to Moldova.

 Medical care is substandard throughout Moldova, including in Chisinau.
-If you are sick or injured, try to go to Western Europe for treatment.
+If you are sick or injured, try to go to Western Europe or return to the United States for treatment.
 In an emergency, try to contact the local ambulance service.
 Hospital accommodations are inadequate, technology is not advanced, and there may be shortages of routine medications and supplies.
 Elderly travelers and those with existing health problems may be at particular risk.
 The U.S. Embassy maintains a list of medical facilities and English-speaking doctors, but cannot endorse any doctors.

 If you take prescription or over-the-counter medications, you should bring an extra supply with you.
 Pharmacies are not always stocked to Western standards, products are not always labeled in English, and poor quality and/or counterfeit medications have been reported.